django-cms/user-guide/user-guide/source/index.rst

 ~~~~~~~~~~~~~~~~~~

 Practical **step-by-step guides** to get things done in the most simple way as a content
-editor
+editor.

 .. rst-class:: column column2 bottom-left

 :ref:`user-explanation`
 ~~~~~~~~~~~~~~~~~~~~~~~

-What's a placeholder?
-What's a plugin?
-Understand key concepts of django CMS.
+What is a placeholder?
+What is a plugin?
+Understand these key concepts of Django CMS.

 .. rst-class:: column column2 bottom-right